Centered in Song – Brooklyn, NY

 The “Centered in Song” launch tour for The Center for Congregational Song is coming to Brooklyn!
 Join organist, composer, and master song leader Mark Miller for a day celebrating the importance and power of congregational song.
 There will be sessions on justice in music-making, introducing The Center for Congregational Song, and a closing hymn festival.
 Come join in the song!

 ““Justice is what love looks like in public - Cornel West”

 8:30AM - Check in and registration

-9AM to Noon - Morning Sessions including Mark Miller
+10:30AM to Noon - Session with Mark Miller

 1:30PM - Introducing The Center for Congregational Song

 * Writing A Hymn Text with Jacque Jones

 *Rote Song Leading with Brian Hehn & Ana Hernandez

 5PM - Closing Hymn Festival "Let Justice Roll Down"